BeckmannLab/senescenceSTARprotocol/README.md

 # Cellular Senescence Classification from scRNA-seq/snRNA-seq Data

-This repository contains the core analysis workflow used to identify and classify senescent cells, including:
+This repository contains the core analysis workflow used to identify and classify senescent cells.

 This workflow is adapted from https://github.com/BeckmannLab/brainCellularSenescenceAndStructure

 Original study:
 Lund et al. *Establishing the relationship between brain cellular senescence and brain structure.* Cell (2026).

 ## Inputs

 The workflow expects:

-- a Seurat object with raw RNA counts
+- a Seurat object with raw RNA counts (original study has links to datasets)
 - cell type annotations
 - sample IDs
 - a curated canonical senescence gene list